R. W. Johnson

-On his return to South Africa in 1995, he became director of the Helen Suzman Foundation in Johannesburg until 2001.

-He has been a South Africa correspondent for the London Sunday Times and also written for the London Review of Books His articles for the LRB generally cover South African and, to a lesser extent, Zimbabwean affairs.
+On his return to South Africa in 1995, Johnson became director of the Helen Suzman Foundation in Johannesburg until 2001.
+He has been a South Africa correspondent for the London Sunday Times and also written for the London Review of Books His articles for the LRB generally cover South African and to a lesser extent Zimbabwean affairs.
 In early March 2009, Johnson injured his left foot while swimming.
-It became infected with necrotizing fasciitis and his leg was amputated above the knee.
+It became infected with necrotizing fasciitis, and his leg was amputated above the knee.